Metropolis Management Act 1855: Changes in later legislation

 On 25 March 1886, following the passing of the Metropolis Management Amendment Act 1885 (48 & 49 Vict. c.
 33), the Fulham District Board of Works was dissolved and vestries of Hammersmith and Fulham were incorporated, with elections to the Metropolitan Board of Works to be held on that date.
 Fulham Vestry continued to use the existing town hall at Walham Green, while Hammersmith Vestry built a town hall at Hammersmith Broadway.

 In 1889, the Local Government Act 1888 (51 & 52 Vict. c.
 41) replaced the Metropolitan Board of Works with the London County Council, and the area of the board became the County of London.
 From that date, the various parishes were separated from Middlesex, Kent and Surrey and placed for all purposes in the new county, while the vestries and district boards continued to function under the aegis of the new county council.

 In 1894, the Hackney District Board of Works was dissolved, with the vestries of Hackney and Stoke Newington assuming the powers of the district board.
 Stoke Newington Vestry built a town hall at 126 Church Street.
 At the same time, the Vestry of the Parish of Plumstead became a separate authority, with the remaining four parishes of Plumstead District being reconstituted as Lee District Board of Works.

 In 1896, the parishes of Southwark St Olave and St Thomas were combined as a civil parish.

-In 1900, The London Government Act 1899 (62 & 63 Vict. c.
+In 1900, the London Government Act 1899 (62 & 63 Vict. c.
 14) replaced vestries and district boards with metropolitan boroughs.

-Legacy
+Subsequent developments

+Sections 213 and 214 of the act were repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.

 As of March 2025, the majority of the act has been repealed with only sections 239 and 240 remaining in force.
 Section 239 deals with the maintenance of enclosed gardens and section 240 relates to obligations under the Crown Estate Paving Act 1851 (14 & 15 Vict. c.
 95).